crispinalan/talkcalendar/README.md

 * Click the New button on the headerbar to invoke the "New Event" dialog.
 * Enter the event title.
 * Enter the location.
-* Enter "Speak" word or words such as "Birthday Party" for the event type
 * Enter start and end times.
 * Events are sorted by start time when displayed.
 * A colour marker is placed on a day in the calendar which has an event.